DefGuard/docs/admin-and-features/ssh-authentication.md

 4. Restart OpenSSH daemon

-With this setup when a user `someuser` tries to log in with SSH to your server the script will make a `GET` request to your defguard instance and fetch a list of keys assigned to `someuser` (if such a user exists).
+With this setup when a user `someuser` tries to log in with SSH to your server the script will make a `GET` request to your Defguard instance and fetch a list of keys assigned to `someuser` (if such a user exists).
 This list is then used to verify keys presented by the client.

 ### Other examples